-The design of the 9.0SL includes all SRAM’s signature features; the one-to-one actuation, the steeply angled slant parallelogram, the lack of float in the guide pulley and the single sprung pivot design with the top pulley wheel concentric with the sprung pivot (all except one-to-one actuation follow the basic design of the SunTour V GT).
+The design of the 9.0SL includes all SRAM’s signature features; the one-to-one actuation, the steeply angled slant parallelogram, the lack of float in the guide pulley and the single sprung pivot design with the top pulley wheel almost concentric with the sprung pivot (all except one-to-one actuation and that 'almost' follow the basic design of the SunTour V GT).

-This example is the famous ‘Betsy’ version, named for Betsy Ross, who supposedly sewed the first ‘Stars and Stripes’ flag for George Washington.
+This example is SRAM's famous 10th Anniversary ‘Betsy’ version.
+It is named for Betsy Ross, who supposedly sewed the first ‘Stars and Stripes’ flag for George Washington.
 This ‘Betsy’ is the lightest of my SRAM 9.0SL’s.